wizardbluebolt/GPDash/README.md

 ## Getting Started

-TBD

 ### Dependencies

+* Python3, pip (Python package manager)
-* Python3, pandas, D3
+* Python packages pandas, numpy, console-menu (installed by pip)
+* D3 Javascript library is used for the dashboard display (no installation required)
 * Windows 10

 ### Installing